 Another option is to go fully online and work through an online therapy website.
 Clinical psychologist Nina Barlevy does that with Better Help; she says she:

 - Generally uses a secure messaging platform to work with her clients.

 - Occasionally schedules live video and phone sessions with clients who wish to use them.

-This option provides maximum flexibility for both client and provider, although at the potential cost of building a more connected and close working relationship.
+This option provides maximum flexibility for both client and provider, although at the potential cost of building a more connected and close therapeutic relationship.

 On a Needs-Basis

-A third option, one that is becoming more popular with a world that is increasingly concerned about spreading germs, is to:
+A third option, one that is becoming more popular in a world that is increasingly concerned about spreading germs, is to: